 Make it easy for people to order takeout or delivery from you with a custom QR Code.
 Post it in restaurant entryways and windows to encourage on-premise guests to enjoy your restaurant home another time.
 Share in marketing materials and emails to invite all guests to order takeout or delivery.

 Bring people behind the scenes—entice people to become guests by sharing your food and dining experience virtually.
 Use QR codes to link to images or behind-the-scenes videos.
-Images can clutter menus, but QR codes can make it easy to show off pictures of your top sellers and guest favorites.
+Images can clutter menus, but QR codes can make it easy to show off pictures of top sellers and guest favorites.

 QR codes have a huge wealth of potential to market your restaurant, bring more diners in, make your menu and restaurant details easy to find, and more.
 Continue to think outside the box to think of new ways to meet people where they are in a contactless way.